timeplus-io/timeplus-native-jdbc/README.md

 A Native JDBC library for accessing [Timeplus](https://timeplus.com/) in Java with streaming SQL support.

-This is a fork of https://github.com/housepower/ClickHouse-Native-JDBC, but revised and enhanced for streaming query processing
+This is a fork of https://github.com/housepower/ClickHouse-Native-JDBC, but revised and enhanced for streaming query processing.
+If you don't need to run streaming SQL or has lower performance need, you may also use https://github.com/timeplus-io/proton-java-driver.

 ## CONTRIBUTE